kerrison24/cascade_classifiers/README.md

 Built using [OpenCV](http://opencv.org/)

 ## Giveway Sign Classifiers
-5 different giveway sign classifiers trained to different stages with different negative and positive images
+5 different giveway sign classifiers trained to different stages with varying amounts of negative and positive images

 - givewaysign_classifier_v1: trained to 11 stages with 3500 neg and pos images
 - givewaysign_classifier_v2: trained to 7 stages with 1900 neg and pos images